statengeneraal/laws-markdown/verdrag/agreement/on/the/conservation/of/african-eurasian/migratory/waterbirds/BWBV0001249/README.md

 ####Scope, Definitions and Interpretation

-1. The geographic scope of this Agreement is the area of the migration systems of African-Eurasian waterbirds, as defined in Annex 1 to this Agreement, hereafter referred to as the “Agreement Area".
+1. The geographic scope of this Agreement is the area of the migration systems of African-Eurasian waterbirds, as defined in Annex 1 to this Agreement, hereafter referred to as the “Agreement Area”.
 2. For the purpose of this Agreement:

-a) “Convention" means the Convention on the Conservation of Migratory Species of Wild Animals, 1979;
+a) “Convention” means the Convention on the Conservation of Migratory Species of Wild Animals, 1979;

-b) “Convention Secretariat" means the body established under Article IX of the Convention;
+b) “Convention Secretariat” means the body established under Article IX of the Convention;

-c) “Waterbirds" means those species of birds that are ecologically dependent on wetlands for at least part of their annual cycle, have a range which lies entirely or partly within the Agreement Area and are listed in Annex 2 to this Agreement;
+c) “Waterbirds” means those species of birds that are ecologically dependent on wetlands for at least part of their annual cycle, have a range which lies entirely or partly within the Agreement Area and are listed in Annex 2 to this Agreement;

-d) “Agreement secretariat" means the body established under Article VI, paragraph 7, subparagraph b), of this Agreement;
+d) “Agreement secretariat” means the body established under Article VI, paragraph 7, subparagraph b), of this Agreement;

-e) “Parties" means, unless the context otherwise indicates, Parties to this Agreement; and
+e) “Parties” means, unless the context otherwise indicates, Parties to this Agreement; and

-f) “Parties present and voting" means the Parties present and casting an affirmative or negative vote; those abstaining from voting shall not be counted amongst the Parties present and voting.
+f) “Parties present and voting” means the Parties present and casting an affirmative or negative vote; those abstaining from voting shall not be counted amongst the Parties present and voting.
 In addition, the terms defined in Article I, subparagraphs 1(a) to (k), of the Convention shall have the same meaning, *mutatis mutandis,* in this Agreement.
 3. This Agreement is an AGREEMENT within the meaning of Article IV, paragraph 3, of the Convention.
 4. The annexes to this Agreement form an integral part thereof.
 Any reference to the Agreement includes a reference to its annexes.